lambotpm/pvpguide/Guide.md

 #### Weak Talents

 *Searing Light*.
-If there's nothing for you to break out of with *Premonition*, then *Searing Light* can be a good alternative.
 This talent allows you to play a bit more aggressively with offensive Smites and Penances to help apply more pressure.
-Due to the amount of damage that goes out in 3v3 now, Smite is not a very common spell; this talent has a much better place in the 2v2 bracket in Season 7.
+Due to the amount of damage that goes out in 3v3 now, Smite is not a very common spell; this talent has a much better place in the 2v2 bracket, often paired with *Trinity*.

 *Strength of Soul*.
-With patch 7.2.5, *Strength of Soul* was buffed to heal significantly more than it had previously.
-Further, now that most players have unlocked their new artifact traits, our Power Word: Shields contribute a lot more healing than they used to.
-Add to this how strong many physical melee classes are, such as Arms Warriors, and this talent can be really strong in the right situations.
-It's important to remember, however, that a lot of melees have magical components to their attacks - a lot of a Death Knight's damage is Shadow or Frost damage, for example, and *Strength of Soul* would not offer any help mitigating that damage.
-That said, this talent becomes borderline overpowered during *Rapture*.
+The physical damage reduction offered by *Strength of Soul* is still very strong, especially during *Rapture*, but unfortunately shields are generally so weak these days that the actual value of the talent is quite a bit lower than it was during Legion.
+This talent can still be good against teams that have all physical damage and no Purge effects.

-*Dome of Light*.
-The competition on this tier is just too good to justify this talent.
-Add on top of that how easy it is to pull people out of your Power Word: Barrier, and this talent just falls a bit short.
-If you find yourself dying in openers to double melee teams, this talent _can_ help give you the breathing room needed to recover, but your teammates should be able to provide enough CC to where this talent is less useful than the alternatives.
+*Dome of Light*. *Dome of Light* adds quite a lot of value to both *Power Word: Barrier* and *Luminous Barrier*, but doesn't offer any value outside of their use every two minutes.
+This talent can be strong if you're facing against a team that has an incredibly powerful all-in every two minutes (maybe an enemy team pairing Dark Archangel with an Assassination Rogue's Vendetta), but that requires you actually getting the *Barrier* off when it is needed, and having no better Honor talent alternatives.

 *Purified Resolve*.
 Against teams with infrequent dispellable debuffs, this talent can be preferable to *Purification*.
 An example would be playing against Unholy Death Knights - there's typically rarely a need to defensively dispel, but doing so would somewhat limit incoming damage and apply a shield to help mitigate the single target onslaught.
+Typically there are better Honor talent alternatives.

 ## Common Compositions - 3v3 <a name="comps"></a>